Routhleck/Block-based-Traversal-algorithm/paper/content.md

 Applying a similar concept, we calculate whether each block rectangle in the bounding box overlaps with the polygon to determine whether this block should be selected for Traversal Algorithm calculations.
 The overlap between two polygons can be determined by checking if any edge of each block rectangle intersects with any edge of the target polygon.
 If they intersect, then the block undeniably overlaps with the polygon.

 Therefore, the flow of this algorithm involves determining the bounding box, dividing the bounding box according to the block size, and then generating a block mask Boolean matrix by judging whether each block overlaps.
 Following this, the Traversal Algorithm is applied in parallel to each bounding box, producing the final sampling results.

+# Block-based Traversal Implement

+# Conclusion

+Like Juan Pineda said:"There are many traversal algorithms possible.
+The best algorithm will depend on the cost/performance tradeoffs in the implementation."
+Although there are obvious advantages in time complexity using Block-based Traversal Algorithm, additional memory needs to be consumed to store mask information.
+Also the algorithm only simulate a simple rasterization which only judge whether pixels are in polygons.

+There are many more steps to rasterization, and this is only one of them; adapting Block-based Traversal algorithms to other steps such as anti-aliasing is a problem that will be considered in the future